AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_quickstart_flutter.md

           break;
         case MessageType.CMD:
           {
-            // Receiving command messages do not trigger the `onMessagesReceived` callback, but trigger the `onCmdMessagesReceived` callback instead.
+            // Receiving command messages does not trigger the `onMessagesReceived` callback, but triggers the `onCmdMessagesReceived` callback instead.
           }
           break;
       }